 Try this: For a savory breakfast, drizzle cooked oatmeal with olive oil and sprinkle with Parmesan.

 You'll get nearly 20 percent of your daily dose of fiber in one half-cup serving of avocado, plus cholesterol-lowering monounsaturated fats.

 Try this: For a side dish, halve an avocado, drizzle with soy sauce and fresh lime juice, and sprinkle with toasted sesame seeds.
 Or try Avocado Toast.

-A surprisingly good source of omega-3 fatty acids.
-Those are the fats that lower the bad-for-you cholesterol (LDL) and raise the good-for-you kind (HDL).
+Walnuts are a solid source of omega-3 fatty acids—the fats that lower the bad-for-you cholesterol (LDL) and raise the good-for-you kind (HDL).

 Try this: For a healthy on-the-go snack, pack a handful of walnuts with some dried figs and a few anise seeds.
 (As the ingredients sit together, the anise releases flavor.)
 Or try Corn Salad With Feta and Walnuts.

 Meaty and filling, as a stand-in for beef, mushrooms can slash up to 400 calories from a meal.